-- 230 The GBVTD-simplex algorithm is a method to identify TC vorticity centers using single-Doppler radar data developed by Lee and Marks (2000).
-The simplex center is found by maximizing the mean tangential wind within an axisymmetric TC with three operations on a simplex: reflection, contraction, and expansion (Lee and Marks, 2000; Harasti et al., 2004).
-The GBVTDsimplex algorithm reduces the uncertainties in estimating TC position and improves the quality of the GBVTD-retrieved TC circulation.
-The deviation of the true centers to the GBVTD-simplex center in an idealized TC is approximately 340 m.
-In this - 235 study, since the GVTD technique has better wind field estimation, we conducted the GVTD-simplex method to estimate the centers following the GBVTD-simplex algorithm.
+The GBVTD-simplex algorithm is a method to identify TC vorticity centers using single-Doppler radar data developed by Lee and Marks (2000).
+The simplex center is found by maximizing the mean tangential wind within an axisymmetric TC with three operations on a simplex: reflection, contraction, and expansion.
+The GBVTD-simplex algorithm reduces the uncertainties in estimating TC position and improves the quality of the GBVTD-retrieved TC circulation.
+The deviation of the true centers to

+200 the GBVTD-simplex center in an idealized TC is approximately 340 m.
+In this study, since the GVTD technique has better wind field estimation, we conducted the GVTD-simplex method to estimate the centers following the GBVTD-simplex algorithm.
 By maximizing GVTD-retrieved mean tangential wind, using the GVTD technique to estimate the TC vorticity center has higher accuracy than the GBVTD technique.